COVID-19 and pregnancy

 There is no evidence at all that fertility is affected by the COVID-19 vaccine.
 There is no need to postpone pregnancy after vaccination.

 Should I get the COVID-19 vaccine?

-Considering that pregnant women are at increased risk if they become infected with COVID-19, it's a good idea to get vaccinated before, during, and after pregnancy, as soon as the vaccine is available to you.
+Considering that pregnant women are at increased risk if they become infected with COVID-19, it's a good idea to get vaccinated before, during, and after pregnancy, a.
 If you need more information, you may want to make that decision also after having a discussion with your provider.

 What should you know about COVID-19 vaccine side effects and pregnancy?

 The COVID-19 vaccine is expected to cause some side effects, especially after the second dose.
 Following vaccination, some experience fever and may be advised to take acetaminophen (if not contraindicated) to reduce temperatures.
 Acetaminophen may be offered as an option for other post-vaccination symptoms as well.
 Consult your doctor if you experience any side effects.
 Learn more from the CDC or American College of Obstetricians & Gynecologists.